 - Any conditions previously treated or in remission

 Getting pet insurance early means you’re more likely to be able to claim costs for conditions that develop early in the pet’s life.
 However, insurers are within their rights to adjust the cost or terms of your policy afterwards to reflect the increased cost.

 To ensure continuity of insurance in these circumstances, you can look for a lifetime pet insurance policy, or one that comes with guaranteed insurability.

 Pet insurance traps to avoid

 Pet insurance policies generally provide a good value, but you need to pay attention to some details:

 - Don’t underestimate limits.
 Limits, combined with deductibles, can considerably reduce the reimbursement percentage of pet insurance.
 For example, if you claim $2000, your compensation consists of 80% of the medical bills and you have a deductible of $500, you will be reimbursed $1100.

-Some common questions about pet insurance
+Common questions about pet insurance

 Ask an Expert